-Rorm joined VBC in June 2017 to take on the role of Volunteer Coordinator.
+Rorm originally joined VBC in June 2017 as Volunteer Coordinator.
+Rorm has a big heart and wants to help everyone.
+His passion for helping his people and understanding the conditions they live in, made him a great fit for the role of social worker and he has held this position since early 2018.
 His fun-loving nature and ability to mix and communicate well with people has ensured he is a popular addition to our team.
 He loves talking with volunteers to improve his English, joking with everyone and he has a passion for sales, so he’s going to be spreading the word about VBC.

 Kakada works alongside Rorm to help find the families we build houses for and carry out impact assessments.
 He loves helping people and always strives to offer practical advice to families to help improve their circumstances.
 He is also very organised and is popular with our team, always lending a hand to help where needed with various office procedures.

 Finance OfficerKanha joined VBC in a full time role in March 2018.
 She is organised and efficient and is on top of VBC’s bookkeeping as well as general administration.
 She loves the learning opportunities she has had since joining VBC.
 She has been studying accounting at night but is taking a break for a few months and will continue later in the year.
 In her free time she likes watching movies, cooking and eating.
 She also likes reading – mostly books about accounting and tax – but also enjoys watching movies in English as she wants to improve her English.
 She takes English classes at night three times a week.